cmelby/EmployeeTracker/README.md

 ## Technologies Used
 - MySQL: Relational database management system based on SQL – Structured Query Language, used in this applicationt to warehouse and query employee and company data.
-- Express.js - Used for applicatoin end points handling client requests as well as utilizing middle ware for referencing public files in backend funcitions.
+- Express.js - Used for application set up of middle ware for end point connection between the front end and backend.
-- Node.js - Used for package managment and to execute JavaScript code outside of a browser to build command line tool for server-side scripting.
+- Node.js - Used for package managment and to execute JavaScript code to build command line tool for server-side scripting.
 - Javascript - Used to base functionality of functions and prompts within the application.
-- ES6 - Used to build prompts, functions, methods, and classes.
-- HTML - Used to generate HTML to be displayed in the browser.
-- CSS - Used to style html elements.
 - Git - Version control system to track changes to source code
 - GitHub - Hosts repository that can be deployed to GitHub Pages